LEARNAcademy/syllabus/js_beginning/02js_conditions.md

     console.log("The engine is off.");
 }
 ```
-If we want more options in our decision structure we can add an `else if` statement.
+If we want more options in our decision structure, we can add an `else if` statement.
 This runs after the initial `if` and before the catch all `else`.
-The cool thing about `else if` statements is you can use as many as you want.
+The cool thing about `else if` statements is that you can use as many as you want.
 Once a condition is met, the program has finished running so the most specific condition should be prioritized.

 ```javascript
 var carOn = true